 In that regard, the bills are equally disparate from one another.
-Arizona’s bill is merely an extension of existing infrastructure, while Hawaii’s must create an entire industry out of thin air.
+Arizona’s sports betting bill is merely an extension of existing infrastructure, while Hawaii’s must create an entire industry out of thin air.

 Arizona’s sports betting bill takes advantage of the existing tribal casino situation in the state.
 First and foremost, the bill (S 1158) would allow the operators of the state’s 24 tribal casinos to offer sports betting onsite.

 However, the bill does not stop its expansion at the casinos alone.
 Also, it provides for the introduction of sports betting kiosks at bars and other approved establishments.

 Other tidbits from the proposed bill include a 6.75 percent tax rate, matching that of Nevada.
 There is also language that may ultimately render wagering on collegiate events illegal.